 Frequency of blockades is directly proportional to the sample concentration.

-The applied Pressure “P” can be tuned to adjust or even reverse the fluid flow through the nanopore – allowing adjustment of both blockade frequency and duration.
+The applied Pressure “P” can be tuned to adjust or even reverse the fluid flow through the nanopore.
+This adjusts blockade frequency and duration.

-The applied Voltage “V” can be tuned to attract particles of different surface charge or polarity through the nanopore, and optimise the signal to noise ratio of the system.
+The applied Voltage “V” can be tuned to attract particles of different surface charge or polarity through the nanopore, and optimise the signal-to-noise ratio of the system.

 The Exoid is Izon’s Tunable Resistive Pulse Sensing (TRPS) system.
 Unlike with the qNano Gold, where parameters were adjusted manually, pressure, voltage and pore stretch are adjusted directly from your Exoid-connected device.
 Significant hardware improvements reduce noise levels significantly over the qNano, meaning that smaller particles can be measured more reliably.
 The Exoid also has a clean user interface which provides guidance throughout the setup and measurement process.Learn more about the Exoid